rugbyprof/5143-OperatingSystems/Assignments/04-Scheduling/README.md

 >Note: Depending on how you order the jobs on your I/O wait queue, your dump of the jobs waiting for I/O may not match our output exactly, and for just that queue, that is acceptable.
 For instance, you might organize your I/O wait queue as a priority queue where the job which comes off first is at the head, or you might maintain jobs on the I/O wait queue in the order in which they are put on and then search for the job to take off when the I/O is complete.

 <sub>Source: Saverio Perugini http://academic.udayton.edu/SaverioPerugini/</sub>

+Notes:
+- upload zip file called `cpu_simulation_#.zip` that unzips to folder `cpu_simulation_(team#)`
+- Comment code with blocks for each function / class and major comment block with names and sources